FAQAnswers to all of your questions in one place.

 Designers typically have much more flexible schedules, with a few deadlines, but they can make their own hours.

-What's the difference between a major and a minor?
+What's the difference between an Aidekman slot and campus slot show?

 What's the difference between an O-Show and any other show?